 “Your immune system may also be affected and you may be more prone to getting colds and other infections.
 You might be more sensitive to cold temperatures,” Annelie Vogt von Heselholt, DCN, RD, CSO, and founder of Dietitian Doc, tells VegNews.

 There are two types of iron: heme and non-heme iron.
 Both kinds of iron are found in meat and seafood while non-heme iron is obtained from plant-based sources.
 This means that you absolutely can get iron from plant foods, but one thing to be aware of is that non-heme iron isn’t as easily absorbed by the body, so it’s advised that vegans and vegetarians should consume twice as much.

 So, instead of 8 mg for adult men and 18 mg for adult women, someone who doesn’t eat meat is looking at a daily requirement of 16 mg and 36 mg a day, respectively.
-During pregnancy, that need rises to 27 mg daily.
+During pregnancy, that need rises even further.

 “Also, non-heme iron is better absorbed if eaten with vitamin C-rich foods,” says Vogt von Heselholt.
 “So citrus fruits, strawberries, sweet peppers, tomatoes, and broccoli should be eaten alongside plant-based iron foods.”

 If you can, avoid drinking coffee or caffeinated tea with iron-rich meals.
 Tea is a known inhibitor of iron absorption and studies suggest that it’s a similar case with coffee.